perfwiki/main/docs/glossary.md

  [sysfs](#sysfs) or embedded in the perf tool via json files - the appropriate [json](#JSON) file data is identified via a [cpuid](#CPUID).
 Initially all hardware events had a single type and the mapping of the event to the config value was hard coded.
-This fails in heterogeneous systems as typically a different [PMU](#PMU) is needed for each type of event.
+To allow extension, sysfs and json encodings were added.
+Legacy events fail in heterogeneous systems as typically a different core/CPU [PMU](#PMU) is needed for each type of event.
+As users expect event event names/encodings to behave in certain ways, the removal of legacy events has proven contentious.

 ### LFB
  The Line Fill Buffer is a small, temporary buffer that sits between different levels of a CPU's cache (e.g., between L1 and L2).
 Its purpose is to speed up data access when the CPU needs data not found in the fastest cache level (a cache miss).
 Instead of making the CPU wait for an entire cache line to transfer from slower memory, the LFB stores the first chunk of data, allowing the CPU to start working immediately.